Mr. Belloc Objects to "The Outline of History"

 Mr. Belloc Objects to "The Outline of History" is a 1926 short book written by the British novelist H. G. Wells as a rebuttal of the criticism of historian Hilaire Belloc.
-In 1926, Belloc published his A Companion to Mr. Wells's "Outline of History" as a critique of Wells’ earlier historical textbook, The Outline of History.
-A devout Roman Catholic, Belloc was deeply offended by Wells’ treatment of Christianity in The Outline.
+In 1926, Belloc published his A Companion to Mr. Wells's "Outline of History" as a critique of Wells' earlier historical textbook, The Outline of History.
+A devout Roman Catholic, Belloc was deeply offended by Wells' treatment of Christianity in The Outline.

-The Conflict
+Conflict

 Wells published his Outline in 1920 as a universal history – one that deals with more than "reigns and pedigrees and campaigns".
 Wells had embarked upon his Outline as a result of his work with the League of Nations and a desire to aid world peace by providing the world "common historical ideas".
 The Outline proved to be an expansive, all-encompassing work.
 Wells had a panel of specialists at his disposal to review and check his work.
 Although the panel revealed many inevitable "gaps, misjudgments and misproportions", Wells reserved the right to "maintain his own judgments".
 As a result, The Outline contained what were alleged by Belloc to be a number of biased statements, intolerant statements and false assumptions.
 Materialistic determinism was viewed as a central philosophy underlying the Outline, with Wells portraying human progress to be both a blind and inevitable rise from the darkness of religious superstition to the light of scientific utopia.